henry2004y/VisAnaJulia/README.md

 # VisAna
 SWMF data reader and visualization using Julia.

 This is inherited from the Matlab version of BATSRUS output reader and analyzer.
 It can be combined with the VTK format converter to generate files for Paraview and Tecplot.
-By default the file size will be reduced by a factor of ~6.
+By default the file size will be reduced with compression level 6, but the actual compression ratio depends on the original data.

 Demos are provided for calling Matlab/Python directly from Julia for debugging and testing.
 For example, the 3D scatterred interpolation is done via `Interpolate` in Scipy.